Decelerated spreading in degree-correlated networks

-In this paper, we show that many spreading processes can be categorized into two fundamentally different regimes, in which either assortativity or disassortativity has a decelerating effect.
-For this aim, we broadly define a spreading process as the propagation of a certain nodal state along the links of a network.
-The two regimes are then given by the probability of a node to respond to the current states of its neighboring (i.e. connected) nodes.
-In \textit{regime I} the probability of adopting the propagating state is lower for nodes with a large degree than for nodes with a small degree, given that the same ratio of neighboring nodes already is in that state (see illustration in Table \ref{tableA}).
-In \textit{regime II} the probability is higher for nodes with a large degree.
-Such a connectivity dependent local response mechanism is found in existing models for various phenomena, even though they may strongly differ besides in their specific features.
-An example of regime I is a model for a declining company network, whereas the probability for a company disappearing is inversely proportional to its degree \cite{saavedra08}.
-Hence, after loosing the same ratio of connected firms a company with a large (initial) degree has still more connections and thus a lower probability to disappear than a company with a small degree.
-An example of regime II is the spreading of epidemics on the worldwide air-transportation network \cite{Colizza:2006p19304}, since a highly connected city is more susceptible than a city with less connections, given that the same ratio of adjacent cities has an equally infected population.
-Further examples of categorizable models are listed in Table \ref{tableA}.
-In order to focus on these two local response mechanisms and to analyze the regime dependent effect of degree-degree correlations on the resulting spreading dynamics, we draw upon the illustration of a decaying undirected network.
-The spreading is captured by a minimalistic two-state model, whereby the nodes are either fully functional or failed.
-Let us stipulate that a node becomes \textit{stressed} as one of its neighboring nodes fails and that the stress, in turn, increases the probability that this node fails during the next time step \cite{aging}.
-It is then natural to assume that the stress $s_i$ on a node $i$ increases with the ratio $x_i = k_i^f /k_i$ of failed neighboring nodes $k_i^f$ to the initial node degree, $k_i$.
-We further assume that $s_i = 0$ if $k_i^f = 0$ and that the maximum stress $s_i = 1$ is independent of the inital degree and is reached when $k_i^f = k_i$.
-In order to vary the relative influence of the initial node degree we introduce the following formula for the stress $s_i(x_i)$:
+In this paper, we provide a first step toward filling this gap and show that many spreading models can be categorized into two types, for which either assortativity or disassortativity has a decelerating effect.
+By generalizing a spreading process as the cascading flipping of nodes from an initially \textit{inactive} (or \textit{susceptible}) to an \textit{active} (or \textit{infected}) state, the two types are then given by the neighborhood influence response function (NIRF) \cite{PhysRevE.77.046117}: in what we will call \mbox{\textit{type-I}} processes, nodes with a smaller degree are more likely to be activated than those with a larger degree, given that at least the same ratio of nearest neighbors is already in the active state (see illustration in Table \ref{tableA}).
+In \textit{type-II} processes, the activation probability is higher for nodes with a larger degree.
+These response rules are inherent to models for various phenomena.
+An example of type I is a model for a declining company network, where the probability for a company disappearing is inversely proportional to its degree \cite{saavedra08}.
+After losing the same ratio of connected firms a company with a large (initial) degree has still more connections and thus a lower probability of disappearing than a company with a small degree.
+An example of type II is the spreading model of epidemics on the air-transportation network \cite{Colizza:2006p19304}, since a highly linked city is more prone than a city with less links, given that the same ratio of connected cities has an equally infected population.
+Further examples are listed in Table \ref{tableA}.